matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 *   `setCustomUrl( string )` - Override the page's reported URL
 *   `setReferrerUrl( string )` - Override the detected Http-Referer
 *   `setSiteId( integer )` - Specify the website ID.
 Redundant: can be specified in `getTracker()` constructor.
 *   `setApiUrl( string )` - Specify the Piwik HTTP API URL endpoint.
 Points to the root directory of piwik, e.g. http://piwik.example.org/ or https://example.org/piwik/.
 This function is only useful when the 'Overlay' report is not working.
-By default you do not need to use this function.
+By default, you do not need to use this function.
 *   `setTrackerUrl( string )` - Specify the Piwik server URL.
 Redundant: can be specified in `getTracker()` constructor.
 * `getPiwikUrl` - Returns the Piwik server URL.
 * `getCurrentUrl` - Returns the current url of the page that is currently being visited.
 If a custom URL was set before calling this method, the custom URL will be returned.